AhmedIbrahim2/RappitSprinrg/README.md

 # RappitSprinrg
-In this project we apply rabbitmq  so we can publish message and consume it before downloading the project make sure that you download rabbitmq and download erling before it after downloading erling and rabbitmq open rabbitmq commandline (sbindir) and write this command "rabbitmq-plugins enable rabbitmq_management " then dowload the project and it will run
+In this project we apply rabbitmq  so we can publish message and consume it . before downloading the project make sure that you download erling and rabbitmq . after downloading erling and rabbitmq . open rabbitmq commandline (sbindir) . and write this command "rabbitmq-plugins enable rabbitmq_management ". then open licalhost:15672 . then dowload the project and it will run